 The Etowah Volleyball Booster Club (EVBC) would like to welcome you again this year to our website and help you in any way we can to make this year’s summer camp a success.
 For those students trying out at the High School level at Etowah for the upcoming school year, we wish you the best!
 For the newcomers, below I hope to address some of the things that when you first begin your child in the sport of volleyball, you may find some answers here to your questions regarding the camps and the tryout process.

 This school district has a feeder program at ET Booth where 6-8th graders try out for teams which as of today consists of the White team, the Blue team and the Gold team.
-The tryout process begins before the first day of school.
+The tryout process typically begins in late April for the following school year.
 These past few years have shown an enormous interest in volleyball and with this in mind, the program has been set with a great foundation by parents and coaches who have a great love for the sport.

 What is Club Volleyball?
 It is a private group that forms teams and plays tournaments throughout its season.
 There are several club teams around Atlanta, and tryouts for this begin in late October and the season runs through April.
 This season is much longer than the school season.
 At tournaments, the players are responsible for scorekeeping, line judging, and helping to ref the games.
 Travel can be far away, many times 4 or 5 tournaments are in neighboring states.
 The cost with club play is on the expensive side, so it is not always an options for all families, but if it is affordable, I strongly recommend having your child tryout for a team in the fall.
 She will gain confidence, improve her skills and learn many things throughout its 6 month season.